elkuno213/multi_robots_task_allocation/README.md

 multi_robots_task_allocation
 ==========

 ROS Melodic support for a system of multiple AGV Robots assembled by MIR100 robot, UR5 robot and Robotiq 2F 140 Gripper.
-This system is controlled by a supervisor system, which contains a task-allocation algorithm
+This system is controlled by a supervisor system, which contains a mission planning algorithm

 Package overview